jundalisay/superb/content/en/research/einstein/relativity/section-14.md

-+++
+---
+title: "The Heuristic Value Of The Theory Of Relativity"
+heading: "Section 14"
+date: 2022-04-04
-title=  "The Heuristic Value Of The Theory Of Relativity" heading=  "Section 14" description=  "Einstein defines his theory of Relativity as frames of reference glued together by the constant speed of light" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-13" linkbtext=  "section-13" linkf=  "/research/einstein/relativity/section-15" linkftext=  "section-15"
+description: "Einstein defines his theory of Relativity as frames of reference glued together by the constant speed of light"
-+++
+image: "/covers/rel.jpg"
+---

 Our experience shows that=
 - the principle of relativity holds true, and